ArasLabs/custom-search-mode/README.md

 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

+## Usage

+#### Custom Search
+1. Login to Innovator
+2. Navigate to the Part ItemType
+3. In the search mode dropdown, selec the Custom Sample search mode
+4. Fill in appropriate values for Item Number and/or Name
+5. Run the search

+#### Parent Package Search
+1. Login to Innovator
+2. Navigate to any item in the TOC (e.g. Administration > ItemTypes)
+3. Select the Parent Package Search search mode
+4. Click on the ellipsis (...) button and select a Package Definition (e.g. com.aras.innovator.solution.PLM)
+5. Run the search
+6. See that only items in that package are returned (e.g. Part, PR, ECO, ECN, etc. for the PLM package)

 ## Contributing

 1. Fork it!